yinlongTh/English/Tenses.md

 #### 1. Simple
 : Talk about the past in general
 <pre>
-- I met my wife in 2018.
+- I met my wife in 2020.
-- She drank a lot of tomato juice last night.
+- She drank a lot of tomato juice last night. :tomato:
 - I did 1,000 pull ups everyday when I was 15 years old.
 </pre>